-Research Shows Peppermint Can Benefit Lung Health and Respiratory Ailments
+Research Shows Peppermint Can Benefit Lung Health and Respiratory Health

 Research at Germany's University of Ulm Department of Otorhinolaryngology conducted a study to determine the impact inhaling peppermint-sourced menthol has on nasal temperature and obstruction.
 It should be noted that, although inhaling menthol produces a cooling sensation, researchers did not record any change in nasal temperature after inhalation of menthol.
 Menthol stimulates cold receptors and merely gives the feeling.
 However, 16 of the 18 study participants reported improved nasal breathing after menthol inhalation.

 If you want to support your respiratory health, try a lung cleansing formula such as Allertrex®.

 - Ben-Arye E, Dudai N, Eini A, Torem M, Schiff E, Rakover Y. Treatment of upper respiratory tract infections in primary care: a randomized study using aromatic herbs.
 Evid Based Complement Alternat Med.
 2011;2011:690346. doi: 10.1155/2011/690346.
 Epub 2010 Nov 1.